wp-plugins/calculated-fields-form/README.txt

 == Changelog ==

+= 1.0.43 =
+* Improves the parsing of numbers to get correct values, even for numbers with invalid formats.

 = 1.0.42 =
 * Improves the checking of dependencies in the calculated fields.
 * Improves the parsing of configuration files of the predefined templates.